Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 In the book of Leviticus, chapter 11, v.
 7, we read: “And the swine, he is unclean to you.
 Of the flesh shall ye not eat, and their carcasses shall ye not touch; they are unclean to you.“

-This command is repeated in Deuteronomy 14:7-8: “The pig is also unclean; although it has a split hoof, it does not chew the cud.
+We can read the same command in Deuteronomy 14:7-8: “The pig is also unclean; although it has a split hoof, it does not chew the cud.
 You are not to eat their meat or touch their carcasses.”

 Then, in Isaiah 65:2-4, and 66:17, God issues a stern warning against those who eat pork.